Jaycrystalz/alx-system_engineering-devops/0x00-shell_basics/README.md

-List the files in the working directory in long format
+List all files (even ones with names beginning with a period character, which are normally hidden) in the parent of the working directory in long format